AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 1. In the _Select Recommendation type_ section, specify the [type of recommendation](type.md) you want to appear on the selected page.
 For some pages, the [placement](placement.md) of recommendations is limited to certain types.

-   Some recommendation types use behavioral data from your shoppers to train machine learning models to build personalized recommendations.
-The training phase can take [some time](behavioral-data.md).
-To help you visualize the training progress of each recommendation type, this section displays color-coded readiness indicators:
+  Some recommendation types use behavioral data from your shoppers to [train machine learning models](behavioral-data.md) to build personalized recommendations.
+To help you visualize the training progress of each recommendation type, this section displays a measure of readiness for each type.
+These readiness indicators are calculated based on a couple factors:

-   - Ready (green) - A recommendation type is considered ready when 75% or more of the catalog has one or more recommended products of this type.
+    - Sufficient result set size: Are there enough results being returned in most scenarios to avoid using [backup recommendations](behavioral-data.md#backuprecs)?

-   - Partially ready (yellow) - A recommendation type is considered partially ready when at least 50% of the catalog has one or more recommended products of this type.
+    - Sufficient result set diversity: Do the products being returned represent a diverse set of products from your catalog?
+The goal with this factor is to avoid having a minority of products being the only items recommended across the site.

-   - Not ready (red) - A recommendation type is considered not ready when less than 50% of the catalog has one or more products of this type.
+   Based on the above factors, a readiness value is calculated and displayed.
+A recommendation type is considered ready to deploy when its readiness value is 75% or higher.
+A recommendation type is considered partially ready when its readiness is at least 50%.
+Finally, a recommendation type is considered not ready to deploy when its readiness value is less than 50%.

 1. In the _Storefront display label_ section, enter the [label](placement.md#recommendation-labels) that is visible to your shoppers, such as "Top sellers".